 Customers are charged for collection and disposal.
-Charges are invoiced in advance, for the period 01 April 2017 to 30 June 2017 for example.
+Charges are invoiced in advance, for the period 01 April to 30 June for example.
 This invoice relates to the number of collections we will make from your premises during this period, which will either be weekly, fortnightly, monthly or quarterly.
 Customers will also receive invoices relating to clinical waste disposal charges.
-These are sent on either a monthly or quarterly basis.
+These are sent out either monthly or quarterly.

 (VAT not applicable)

 |Landfill waste||£2.25 per sack|